 - Create manageable projects.

 - Reinvent measurements.

+VI.
 Improving CKD Care Using the Chronic Care Model: A Year in Review

 Eileen Newman, Vickie Jones, Anna Zawislanski, Andrew Narva, and Michael Briggs

 Ms. Newman began by noting key themes across the many NKDEP activities: expanded community outreach efforts; new focus on the urine albumin test and children at risk for CKD; emphasis on improving care for patients with CKD, as opposed to people at risk for CKD; continued support for the pilot program; and an expanded collaboration network.
 Ms. Newman and her colleagues presented the 2009 highlights as components of the Chronic Care Model, which continues to serve as an organizing principle for NKDEP.

 Ms. Jones reported that NKDEP's community activities focused on encouraging screening for CKD primarily in the African American community.
 NKDEP developed a new initiative, Kidney Sundays, which encourages faith leaders to discuss CKD risk with their congregations.
 An overarching umbrella theme, Make the Kidney Connection, connects Kidney Sundays and the Family Reunion Initiative.
 NKDEP engaged various partners to help promote the initiatives and participated in several key community events, such as the Tom Joyner Family Reunion and the Stone Soul Picnics.